drogus/crows/README.md

 ## Crows

 Crows is a distributed load and stress testing runner.
 The tests can be written in any language that can compile to WASM given the bindings for the library are available.
-At the moment the bindings are available only for Rust, but once the ABIs are stable it should be relatively straight forward to add more languages.
+At the moment the bindings are available only for Rust, but once the ABIs are stable it should be relatively straightforward to add more languages.

-Crows is an experimental project for the time being.

 ### Why crows?

 There are a lot of tools for stress testing available on the market, thus a question on why should you choose Crows or why is it a good idea to write Crows in the first place, is entirely valid.
-As Crows is more of a proof of concept than a production ready project I don't think you should use it for reason other than curiosity, but there are certain pain points Crows is supposed to solve:
+As Crows is more of a proof of concept than a production ready project I don't think you should use it for reason other than curiosity just yet, but here is a list of things I would like Crows to provide:

-* easy setup - no requirement for configuration files and setting things up-front.
-The only thing required to run Crows should be a single server that is reachable to workers and a worker or multiple workers that point to the coordinator server
-* distributed stress testing baked in - when you are stress testing a small web app you likely don't need much load and one server is enough.
-But what if you need to test millions of clients?
-Or millions of requests per second?
-Not only CPU saturation might be problematic, but also you may run into bandwidth problems or exhaust available ports for outgoing connections (roughly 64k per server per ip/port)
+* easy setup
+* distributed stress testing baked in
-* allow to write scenarios in a programming language and execute them dynamically.
-No static-files based scenarios
+* allow to write scenarios in a programming language and execute them dynamically
 * out of the box support for WebSockets and gRPC
-* low footprint and high speed.
-Stress testing shouldn't require beefy machines
+* low footprint and high speed
-* support for multiple languages like Rust, TinyGo, AssemblyScript and potentially also JS/TS (although JavaScript doesn't compile to WASM it's possible to use WASI in order to plug JS/TS scripts into a WASM runtime)
+* support for multiple languages like Rust, TinyGo, AssemblyScript and potentially also JS/TS in the future
-* multipe executors.
-A constant arrival rate executor is a must (which surprisingly not many tools support, with a notable exception of K6)
+* multipe scenario execution modes
-* out of the box metrics with support of Prometheus
+* out of the box metrics with support for Prometheus
-* out of the box logs gathering
+* out of the box logs gathering for easier debugging

+#### What works now?

+TODO

 ### Usage